Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Renormalized Energy and the Point Vortex Flow

 and we define

-Note that $R_0$ defines a continuous function in $\overline{\bD}.$ When $g = g_n,$ it is clear that $g \times g_\tau \equiv n.$ In this case, the formula \eqref{renorm} for the re-normalized energy assumes the explicit form in \eqref{renormn} below.
-Since we are unaware of a reference to this calculation, let us briefly describe the steps involved.
-Using the Poisson integral formula with Neumann boundary conditions to solve the linear problem \eqref{Phi0}-\eqref{eq:Phi0norm} yields a formula for $\Phi_0$ involving a logarithmic Greens function term (the second term on the right hand side of \eqref{eq:R0}) and a logarithmic corrector term that involves the inversion of a point about the unit circle $z \mapsto \frac{1}{\overline{z}}$.
-Since the definition of $R_0$ involves subtracting off the Greens term we obtain the following explicit formula for the re-normalized energy.
+Note that $\mathfrak{R}_0$ defines a continuous function in $\overline{\bD}.$ When $g = g_n,$ it is clear that $g \times g_\tau \equiv n.$ In this case, the formula \eqref{renorm} for the renormalized energy assumes the explicit form in \eqref{renormn} below.
+Using the Poisson integral formula, it can be checked that